Northern California’s Foothill College

 Phyllostachys nigra or Black Bamboo was the first species to be planted at Foothill College.
 Growing to about 16 feet tall, its slender, jet-black culms add a refined look to the garden.
 Indeed, Nigra is one of the most popular ornamental bamboos in the world.

-Although the species is generally not considered invasive, growers recommend containing it with some type of rhizome barrier.
+Although the species is generally not considered invasive, growers recommend containing it with some type of rhizome barrier just in case.

 Bambusa chungii, also known as White Bamboo, makes a stunning statement perched on the Foothill Garden’s slope.
 The variety tops out at around 40 feet tall with culms measuring around two inches.
 The species’ dense form make it a great privacy hedge.
 And its clumping habit makes it easy to maintain as a specimen.
-A smaller version is called ‘Barbie.’
+There is a smaller variety called ‘Barbie.’

 CHINESE TEMPLE BAMBOO

-Sinobambusa tootsik ‘Albostriata’, also known as Variegated Chinese Temple Bamboo, is a running form that can be aggressive.
+Sinobambusa tootsik ‘Albostriata’, also known as Variegated Chinese Temple Bamboo, is a running type that can be aggressive.
 However, its yellow and white striped leaves can do a lot to brighten a dark corner.
 Albostriata grows 15 to 20 feet tall with 1-inch diameter culms.
-It can also be controlled by a rhizome barrier.
+It can be controlled with a rhizome barrier.

 Sinobambusa tootsik ‘Albostriata’

 Native to southern Brazil, Chusquea mimosa is a clumping bamboo with arching stems.
 In my view, it resembles a Japanese maple with its clouds of small, lacy leaves.
-Generally, the species prefers part shade, but when grown in full sun its culms turn a shiny, dark red.
-It grows to about 45 feet high.
+The species generally prefers part shade, but when grown in full sun its culms turn a shiny, dark red.
+It grows to about 45 feet tall.

 Native to Japan, Pseudosasa owaterii is one of the smallest known running bamboos.
 Reaching a maximum height of around 24″, it makes a delicate-looking groundcover.